Writing a Thesis for the MA, MAT, or MA/MAT Program in English (Adopted 9/17; Updated 12/21)

-- Preparing and submitting the thesis: Please consult our library’s guidelines for preparing the final copy of the thesis, and for submitting it to SUNY Digital Repository or DSpace collection.
+- Preparing and submitting the thesis: Please consult our library’s guidelines for preparing the final copy of the thesis, and for submitting it to the SUNY Open Access Repository (SOAR).
 You must take this step in order to graduate, and be sure to consult the library’s webpage for their deadline (normally in the first week of December, May, or August, depending on the month of your graduation).
-Since the thesis in English does not require a second reader you should notify the English Graduate Chair when you have successfully submitted your thesis to your advisor; he or she will serve as your second signatory for the library.

 - Submit an Abstract to the Graduate Director As you are completing your thesis, please write an abstract of no longer than 300 words to submit for publication in the Shawangunk Review.
 If you choose not to publish an abstract, please contact the Graduate Director to let him or her know you will not be submitting your work.
 Please do this by the library's deadline (see above).